0xTCG/aldy/README.md

 Aldy is a tool for allelic decomposition and exact genotyping of highly polymorphic and structurally variant genes.
 More simply, it is a tool which can detect the copy number of a target gene, and the structure and genotype of each gene copy present in the sample.

 Aldy has been published in Nature Communications (DOI to follow soon).
+Preprint is available [here](preprint.pdf).

 ## Installation